United States Air Force Special Operations School: Personnel and resources

 USAFSOS is a "de facto" joint school, because of heavy joint/civilian attendance and the joint nature of subjects taught.
 The staff and faculty have a diverse mix of career fields and expertise and are a range of Air Force officers and enlisted personnel, AF Reserve individual mobilization augmentees, AF civilians and contractors.

-USAFSOS Mission and Vision

-Mission: Execute operational Military education to forge Air Commandos ready to lead multi-national and joint teams across the spectrum of multi-domain operations during peace and wartime.

-Vision: The USAF & SOCOM preeminent educational center of excellence for Airpower in Irregular Warfare, Leadership, regional, and cultural studies.

 Curriculum

 The USAFSOS curriculum is directed by the AFSOC Commander to meet USSOCOM validated educational requirements.
 USAFSOS follows the USAF Instructional Systems Development model for course design and delivery.

 Currently, courses are organized in one of four content areas: Irregular Warfare, Regional and Cultural Expertise, Special Operations and Language Training.